-Within some frequency bandwidths, we measure (with \linsimstackns) the integrated average emission from galaxies within a redshift range $z$ and stellar mass $m$: $\bar{S}_{z, m}(\lambda)$.
-We can write down the portion of the cosmic infrared background (CIB) that stacking with our catalog has resolved as a sum over our bins:
+Within selected frequency bandwidths, we used \linsimstackns to measure the integrated average emission from galaxies within a redshift range $z$ and stellar mass $m$: $\bar{S}_{z, m}(\lambda)$.
+The portion of the CIB resolved by stacking with our catalog can be written as a sum over the bins,

-where $N_{z, m}$ is the number of emitters in a given bin.
-Naively, this can be set to the galaxy counts in COSMOS2020 we input to \linsimstack, but this would be a significant underestimate due to the galaxy catalog incompleteness.
-Instead, we use completeness-corrected measurements of the Stellar Mass Function (SMF) $\frac{dN}{dm}(m, z)$, which encode the number density of emitters as a function of stellar mass content, at a given redshift:
+Here, $N_{z, m}$ is the number of emitters in a given bin.
+Naively, this can be set to the galaxy counts in COSMOS2020 input to \linsimstack, but this would be a significant underestimate due to incompleteness of the galaxy catalog.
+Instead, we used completeness-corrected measurements of the stellar mass function (SMF) $\frac{dN}{dm}(m, z)$, which encode the number density of emitters as a function of stellar mass content, at a given redshift:

-Here, the terms respectively encode the expected number density of emitters in a given bin, effective cosmological volume as an integral over the differential comoving volume, and the \linsimstack estimate for mean emission for this kind/bin of emitters. \citet{Weaver_2023} measures the SMF for star-forming and quiescent galaxies up to $z \lesssim 7.5$ using COSMOS2020 itself, constraining parameters (respectively) of a double and single Schechter function.
-We use values for the maximum likelihood solution from \citet{Weaver_2023}'s Tables C.2 and C.3 to compute the expected number of emitters in each bin.
+Here, the terms, respectively, encode the expected number density of emitters in a given bin, the effective cosmological volume as an integral over the differential comoving volume, and the \linsimstack estimate for mean emission for this kind or bin of emitters. \citet{Weaver_2023} measures the SMF for star-forming and quiescent galaxies up to $z \lesssim 7.5$ using COSMOS2020, constraining the parameters of a double and single Schechter function, respectively.
+We adopted values for the maximum likelihood solution from Tables C.2 and C.3 of \citet{Weaver_2023} to compute the expected number of emitters in each bin.